BlinkDL/RWKV.com/docs/basic/FAQ.md

 These commands are implemented by the `chat.py` code, and are not part of the model itself.

-## I would like to study more on the architecture, where should I go ?
+## I would like to study more on the architecture, where should I go?

 If you are not not familiar machine learning, I would recommend [Andrej Karpathy series on neural networks](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&ab_channel=AndrejKarpathy) - this would help provide a good foundation on various neural network architectures concepts.